CPD Advanced Wound Care

 Teaching and learning

 The module involves classroom attendance, which is further supported by a range of learning support tools.
-This is a part time module run over 8 full day sessions, and students attend via direct face to face teaching and through a blended approach using the universities Virtual Learning Environment platform.
+This is a part time module run over eight full day sessions, and students attend via direct face to face teaching and through a blended approach using the University's Virtual Learning Environment platform.

 The criteria for admission to the module require that candidates are currently employed and practicing within their professional area with patients with tissue viability problems.